EPC Contractor selected for Kwinana Waste to Energy project

 Reducing our carbon emissions, gaining more outcomes from the products we create and discard, using our natural resources in smarter ways are of course all necessary to achieve a better and more environmentally sustainable future.

 At Phoenix Energy Australia we focus on the conversion of waste products to create ‘clean energy’ using tried and proven thermal waste to energy technologies (or Energy from Waste technologies, as they are often referred to in the Eastern States of Australia).
-Such technologies include mass combustion and plasma assisted gasification.

 What key drivers are compelling Australian Councils to adopt a Waste to Energy strategy?